taosdata/TDengine/docs-en/05-develop/01-connect/01-python.md

 conn = taosrest.connect(url=url, token=token)
 ```

 The client connection is then established.
-For how to write data and query data, please refer to [basic usage](../../connector/python#basic-usage).
+For how to write data and query data, please refer to [sample-program](https://docs.tdengine.com/cloud/connector/python/#sample-program).